theramiyer/blog/content/post/2026/why-i-distrust-politicians.md

 ## Gold: The Ultimate Trust Deficit

-It would be interesting to see how many of your ardent followers listen to you and stop buying gold for weddings.
+It would be interesting to see how many of Mr Modi's ardent followers listen to him and stop buying gold for weddings.
 I am not a fan of the yellow metal, but one cannot deny that precious metals help offset inflation.
 They are among the best ways to protect your money from losing its value.

 And while the Rupee wanders and 'finds its way', people will accumulate more gold.
 People will offset our foreign reserves.
 Not because they do not care about the country, but because they do not trust our government to uphold the value of their money.

 ## Conclusion

 I am not anti-establishment.
 I believe in a democracy where accountability is non-negotiable.
-When the government creates a false sense of security to win an election, and then transfers the burden of national survival to the citizenry the moment the votes are counted, that is not leadership.
+When the government creates a false sense of security to win an election, and then transfers the burden of national survival to the citizenry the moment the votes are counted, that is not governance.
 That is mismanagement.

 We pay taxes.
 We expect competence.
 We demand that the lines of national interest are never crossed for political gain.
 Until then, the distrust remains justified.